alberthdev/spasm-ng/README.md

   * Visual Studio with C++ support

     Visual Studio 2010 or newer is recommended, but it may be possible to downgrade.
-See http://stackoverflow.com/a/16196505 for more
+See http://stackoverflow.com/a/16196505 for more info.
-    info.
+    Note that if you're using VS 2010, SP1 or newer is required.

     Visual Studio Express editions can be used for building.